-It’s true that chemotherapy drugs can cause side effects, but they don’t have to take over your life.
+Chemotherapy drugs can cause side effects, but they don’t have to take over your life.

 This is common during chemotherapy.
 Some people feel just a little low in energy, while others feel wiped out.

-Depending on how tired you are, your doctor might give you medicines that treat other side effects that can make you feel tired, like depression, pain, and anemia.
+Depending on how tired you are, your doctor might give you medicines to treat other side effects that can make you feel tired, like depression, pain, and anemia.
 Studies have shown these drugs can boost energy in people with cancer.

 Aside from taking medicines, you can practice these habits to fight fatigue:

 - Don't try to do everything at once or by yourself.
-If your family or friends ask what they can do for you, get their help with grocery shopping, cooking, or other chores.
+If your family or friends ask what they can do for you, get their help with shopping, cooking, or other chores.

 - Adjust your work schedule if you need to.